 There aren't many more unpleasant sounds than an instrument that's out of tune.
 Getting in tune and staying in tune is essential to sounding like a professional.
 If the guitar sounds good, it will be more enjoyable to practice.
 The more enjoyable it is to practice, the better the player will sound.
-There are three ways to tune a guitar, from a piano or keyboard, using the sixth string of the guitar, and using a tuner.
+There are three basic ways to tune an acoustic or electric guitar.

 Tune Using a Piano

 The notes on the open strings of the guitar from low to high are E A D G B E. All these notes correspond with white keys on a piano.
 The piano has seven white keys and five black keys.
 The black keys are in a pattern of two and three around the seven white keys.

 To tune, complete the following steps for each string:

 - Play the note on the piano and then play the corresponding string.

 - Listen for differences in the pitch.
 Is the pitch higher (sharp) or lower (flat) than the piano?

 - Tighten or loosen the strings using the tuning peg.
 Tightening the strings' tuning pegs will make the pitch higher, loosening the pegs will make the pitch lower.

 Low E on the piano is the white key after the two black keys two octaves below middle C. Play this note on the piano and tune the low string of the guitar until it matches.